 Understand and Monitor Your Target Audience Personas and Their Perceptions of Your Brand

 An easy way to understand this concept is to think of brand launches that failed.
 Harley Davidson perfume, New Coke, Trump Steaks – the list goes on and on.
-What do each of these brands have in common?
+What do these brands have in common?
 They failed to meet consumers’ expectations and perceptions of each brand.
 As a result, they caused brand confusion and had almost no chance of success beyond becoming brand failure examples that stand the test of time.

 Brands are built by consumers, not companies.
 Yes, companies can nudge perceptions in certain directions through marketing and advertising, but it’s consumers who experience brands, make brands their own, and give them value and strength.

-Therefore, every aspect of branding starts with the consumer, and you need to understand your target audience personas and perceptions of your brand at all times.
+Therefore, every aspect of branding starts with the consumer, and you need to understand your target audience personas and their perceptions of your brand at all times.